-Senior Visiting Research Fellow, Department of War Studies, King's College, London
+Visiting Professor, Department of War Studies, King's College, London

-Tim Willasey-Wilsey is a former British diplomat.
-In a career spanning 27 years he served mainly in Southern Africa, Central America and South Asia.
-In addition to a posting in Islamabad, Pakistan he was later a frequent visitor to India, Afghanistan and North East Asia as a Director in the Foreign and Commonwealth Office (FCO).
-Since leaving government service Tim has been advising British companies on international affairs and government relations.
-He is Senior Visiting Research Fellow at King's College London's Department of War Studies and is an elected member of the Council at Chatham House (the Royal Institute of International Affairs).
+Tim Willasey-Wilsey is a Visiting Professor of War Studies at King's College, London.
+As a former British diplomat for 27 years he served mainly in Southern Africa, Central America and South Asia.
+In addition to a posting in Islamabad, Pakistan Tim was a frequent visitor to India, Afghanistan and North East Asia as a Director in the Foreign and Commonwealth Office (FCO).
+Since leaving government service he has been advising British companies on international affairs and government relations.
+He is an elected member of the Council at Chatham House (the Royal Institute of International Affairs).
 Tim writes and lectures on a wide range of subjects including South Asia, Liberation Movements and Insurgency, Terrorism, and Conflict Resolution.
-Tim has an MA in Modern History from St Andrews University in Scotland.
+He has an MA (First Class) in Modern History from St Andrews University in Scotland.

 Afghanistan, Indo-Pakistan relations, Pakistan, Insurgency and Terrorism, Asia Pacific Security, Conflict Resolution

 Last modified: January 19, 2023